robert1794/5LIU0_project/Documentation/proposal_Aangepast_Benno/Project proposal.md

 # Demo setup

 The demo system will use two microphones to capture the sound signal.
 This signal will then be digitized and processed by a microcontroller (such as the STM32F407).
-During phase 2 "literature research and analytical investigation" the embedded platform will be selected.
+After the theoretical research phase an embedded platform will be selected.
 The demo setup is only used to evaluate the properties of the algorithm in a real world scenario and is *not* intended to be optimized for lowest cost or optimal performance.

 # Challenges